maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

     Type: response
     Comparison: dY/dX

-**Interpretation:** The effect of IQ on language scores is 2.953 in smaller schools, 2.746 in average-sized schools, and 2.539 in larger schools.
-The interaction term tells us the change per unit increase in group size.
+**Interpretation:** The effect of IQ on language scores is 2.95 in smaller schools (group size = -7.3, i.e., one SD below the mean), 2.75 in average‑sized schools, and 2.54 in larger schools (group size = +7.3).
+The decreasing pattern is consistent with the negative interaction term.

 Plotting: